Please find more information on the cookies here

 Lajos Deák Ébner first encountered French painting that introduced a new expression of form at the Vienna World Exhibition of 1873, which inspired him to move to Paris in that same year.
 He met Mihály Munkácsy and László Paál in the French capital and discovered the experiments in the realistic depiction of nature when meeting the painters of the Barbizon school during his trip there.
 He threw himself into studying the effects of light in nature and the compositional power latent in colours.
 Simultaneously, he continued his portrait painting, a genre which defined his early studies in art.
 One of the exquisite examples of this is his work titled Fifine.

 When do we see our children like this?
 Are we capable of noticing such moments?
-To what degree does a child’s life and thoughts change in a time of being shut in?
+To what degree did our children’s life and thoughts change during the lockdown?

 Gyula Benczúr: My Children, 1881